Meet Our Team

 Psychologist

 Dr. Rosval received her B.A. in psychology from McGill University and her Ph.D. in Clinical Psychology from the University of Ottawa.
 Dr. Rosval has worked in a variety of community, school, and hospital-based settings with children, adolescents and adults as well as with families dealing with a range of difficulties.
 Her clinical work is informed by empirically-based methods of treatment.
 She has been trained in a variety of treatment modalities including cognitive-behaviour therapy, behaviour therapy, motivational interviewing and dialectical behaviour therapy in addition to psychological assessments for educational planning purposes and clarifying diagnoses.
-Dr. Rosval also works as a clinical psychologist with the Ottawa Catholic School Board, where she conducts clinical assessments, delivers empirically validated treatments to students and supports educators and school staff in supporting the academic and clinical needs of students dealing with mental health difficulties, disorders and learning issues while at school.
+In the past, Dr. Rosval also worked for 10 years as a clinical psychologist with the Ottawa Catholic School Board, where she conducted clinical assessments, delivered empirically validated treatments to students and supported educators and school staff in supporting the academic and clinical needs of students dealing with mental health difficulties, disorders and learning issues while at school.
 She, like all of our psychologists, will work with you to develop a treatment plan that is tailored to your own individual needs, with the goal of increasing your quality of life and functioning.

 Dr. Lisa Alli, C. Psych